 First and foremost, I would like to thank God Almighty for showering his blessings on me in this endeavour.

-My sincere gratitude to Dr. Santhi A, Assistant Professor, Department of Physics and Centre for Research, St. Teresa's College (Autonomous), Ernakulam for her valuable and support throughout the project.
-Her expertise, encouragement and mentorship have truly enriched my learning experience and contributed significantly to the project outcomes.
+I express my sincere gratitude to Dr. Santhi A, Assistant Professor, Department of Physics and Centre for Research, St. Teresa's College (Autonomous), Ernakulam for her valuable guidance and constant supervision as well as for providing necessary information regarding the project.